qrpaper/qrpaper/README.md

 ![](docs/img/significance.jpg)

 ## qp-dao
-Everyone who holds the NFT of the three core qrpaper(bitcoin, ethereum and ordinals) will have the right to join.
+People who holds the NFT of the three core qrpaper(bitcoin, ethereum and ordinals) will have the right to join.
 And you will have benifits like airdrop, whitelist, vote, reward and vip-role to read our crypto project research report.